YinonMaor/MITM/README.md

 ## Introduction
 This project is about generating a hotspot which some random person can connect to, and by that he would be browsing when you're on the middle.
 Activating a sniffer like `Wireshark` could demonstrate to you how packets are being transfered with through your computer.
+This software is designed with [Electron](https://github.com/electron/electron).

 ## Dependencies:
 * MacOS / Linux